 The Serenova Tract and Anclote River Ranch (now part of the Starkey Wilderness Area) was purchased by the Turnpike and deeded to the SWFWMD to mitigate for wetland impacts associated with the Suncoast Parkway, which is a toll road facility located along the eastern boundary of Serenova (Figure A).
 The Serenova Extension area is presently owned by the Turnpike and will be added to the management plan, which will maintain and enhance the upland habitat with an appropriate prescribed burn plan, and provide security of the property.
-Maintenance will include prescribed burning (conducted by the SWFWMD Land Management Dept.) of the upland habitat on a 3-5 year cycle, as an extension of the same management & maintenance conducted on the Serenova Tract south of the site.
-Maintenance of fencing and security patrols will also be conducted to control access and activities.
+Maintenance will include prescribed burning (conducted by the SWFWMD Land Management Dept.) of the upland habitat on a 3-5 year cycle, as an extension of the same management & maintenance conducted to control access and activities.

 Monitoring will be annually conducted for a minimum three years post acquisition to document habitat conditions.
 If the floodplain compensation areas are graded and/or planted to provide additional mitigation credit, the monitoring will be qualitative in order to document the various functions and habitat value of the constructed marshes.
 Documentation of planted and recruited species coverage, water elevations, wildlife utilization, overall conditions and trends toward achieving success criteria, and summary of any conducted or proposed maintenance activities.
-Photos of the wetland creation areas will be conducted at the same station points during each monitoring event.
-Semi-annual monitoring events will be conducted for any wetland creation components and documented in an annual monitoring report, for a minimum of three years and until success criteria is met.
+Photos of the wetland creation areas will be conducted for any wetland creation components and documented in an annual monitoring report, for a minimum of three years and until success criteria is met.
 The first annual report will document the planting schemes for each of the wetland creation areas (e.g. design details, herb species, quantities, sizes, etc.), construction activities and site preparation, and the plant installation.